Olufunmilola93/Genetic-load-eco-evolutionary-feedback-and-extinction-in-metapopulations/README.md

 This research was partially funded by the Austrian Science Fund (FWF) [FWF P-32896B] and DOC Fellowships of the Austrian Academy of Sciences: grants 26380 (O. Olusanya) and 26293 (K. Khudiakova).

-We thank Nick Barton for useful comments on the project.
+We thank Prof. Nick Barton for useful comments on the project.